doocs/leetcode/solution/3300-3399/3338.Second Highest Salary II/README_EN.md

 | dept             | varchar |
 +------------------+---------+
 emp_id is the unique key for this table.
-Each row of this table contains information about an employee including their ID, name, manager, salary, department, start date, and building assignment.
+Each row of this table contains information about an employee including their ID, salary, and department.
 </pre>

 <p>Write a solution to find the employees who earn the <strong>second-highest salary</strong> in each department.
 If <strong>multiple employees have the second-highest salary</strong>, <strong>include</strong> <strong>all employees</strong> with <strong>that salary</strong>.</p>